Depraved-Dolphin/Cockroach_Poker_CFR/README.md

 Read more about how the CFR algorithm works here, and find some featured python code that I'm heavily basing this project on: https://aipokertutorial.com/the-cfr-algorithm/#:~:text=The%20CFR%20algorithm%20works%20by,is%20then%20computed%20and%20returned.

-# COckroach Poker, the rules
+# Cockroach Poker, the rules

-The offical rules to Cockroach Poker contain a lot of typos but they can be found here: https://www.ultraboardgames.com/cockroach-poker/game-rules.php  I also formulize the rules here:

 In Cockroach Poker for two players, there are 64 cards consisting of 8 different types with 8 copies each.
 These cards are shuffled, 10 are set aside, and the remaining cards are dealt equally between the two players.
 The acting player (Player 1) picks a card from their hand and presents it to the opponent (player 2), either telling the truth about its type or lying.
 If player 2 correctly guesses whether Player 1 was truthful or lying, then Player 1 places the card face-up in their tableau.
 Otherwise, if Player 2's guess was wrong, they place the card in their own tableau.
 The next round begins with the player who just added a card to their tableau.
 The game ends when a player has five cards of the same type in their tableau or when a player runs out of cards in their hand; either way, that player loses.

+The offical rules to Cockroach Poker contain a lot of typos but they say the same thing and can be found here: https://www.ultraboardgames.com/cockroach-poker/game-rules.php

 # I need your help